Bounded contexts before internet identity.

 Atrium is identity infrastructure for bounded institutions: courses, journals, research communities, DAOs, and AI-agent delegation contexts where people need continuity and protection at the same time.

-A participant can be verified once, appear through a context-specific pseudonym, and leave signed provenance.
+A participant can be verified once, appear through a context-specific pseudonym, and leave signed provenance that survives restart.
 Real identity stays shielded by default; reveal requires an explicit governance process.

-Atrium grows out of Identity Regimes as Organization Design, a manuscript on accountable pseudonymity in digital organizations.
+Atrium grows out of Accountable Pseudonymity: Identity Regimes as Organisational Design, a manuscript submitted to the Journal of Organization Design.
 The product is not anonymous accounts or decentralized identity.
 It is institutional middleware for deciding what an organization legitimately needs to know at each boundary: what can be verified, what remains shielded, what must be remembered, and what process can justify disclosure.

 Start with courses, journals, and peer review, where eligibility, continuity, shielding, and sanction procedures are already real institutional problems.